7 things to know before taking out specified illness cover

-Specified illness cover (SIC), also known as serious illness cover, and in the past critical illness cover, is a type of life cover which pays out a tax-free lump sum should you be diagnosed with a serious illness that is specifically covered by your policy.
+Specified illness cover (SIC), also known as serious illness cover, and in the past critical illness cover, is a type of life cover which pays out a tax-free lump sum if you get diagnosed with a serious illness that is specifically covered by your policy.

 Whereas mortgage protection and life insurance will only pay out upon your death, a SIC policy can provide a payout upon illness and can be invaluable in the event you get struck by a serious illness and become too sick to work but still have bills and a mortgage to pay.

 Specified illness cover is most commonly included as an additional level of cover on a life insurance or mortgage protection policy, although it can also be taken out as a standalone insurance policy in its own right.

 You can learn more about what specified illness cover is in this guide.